Subsidiarity (Catholicism): Catholic social teaching

-In their 1986 pastoral letter Economic Justice for All, the U.S. Catholic bishops cited subsidiarity as an essential principal of a just society.
+In their 1986 pastoral letter Economic Justice for All, the U.S. Catholic bishops cited subsidiarity as an essential principle of a just society.

 Distributism, a third way economic philosophy developed by Hilaire Belloc and G. K. Chesterton and originating in concepts associated with the Catholic social teaching, considers the principle of subsidiarity to be a cornerstone of its theoretical foundation.
 As Christian Democratic political parties were formed, they adopted the Catholic social teaching of subsidiarity, as well as the neo-Calvinist theological teaching of sphere sovereignty, with both Protestants and Roman Catholics sometimes agreeing "that the principles of sphere sovereignty and subsidiarity boiled down to the same thing.", although the sovereignty-principle is a more horizontal principle, like the separation of church and state, and more ordered towards freedom of groups from state intervention, whereas the subdiarity principle is vertically oriented, and structurally implying facilitating and supporting lower echelons in case of necessity.

 The Church's belief in subsidiarity is found in the programs of the Catholic Campaign for Human Development, where grassroots community organizing projects are supported to promote economic justice and end the cycle of poverty.
 These projects directly involve the people they serve in their leadership and decision-making.

 Phillip Berryman considers the principle of subsidiarity to be essentially anarchistic.